 35. In addition to appointing 5 Elected Members to the Audit Committee, the Committee has appointed one non-voting co-opted Member with a financial background to this Committee; this is in line with CIPFA best practice.
-In addition to the above, the Committee has two further non-voting co-opted Members (David Harle and Monica Clarke) who can be called upon as and when required, to attend as members of the Hearings Sub-Committee to hear Code of Conduct complaints against Councillors.
-The 1 year term of office of these two independent members, which was extended for 12 months at the Annual Council Meeting on 13th May, 2016, to align with the 4 year terms of office of Elected Members, is due to expire at this year's Council Annual Meeting and therefore, the Council is asked to agree that David Harle and Monica Clarke are re-appointed for a 4 year period to align with those of Elected Members, to be reviewed at the Annual Council Meeting in 2021.
+The Committee also has two further non-voting co-opted Members (David Harle and Monica Clarke) who can be called upon as and when required, to attend as members of the Hearings Sub-Committee, to hear Code of Conduct complaints against Councillors.